-Trout fishing season is when the most anglers stop to wet a line at Cape Meares Lake, which is located by taking Bayocean Road at the intersection of Bay Ocean Dike Road, about a 20-minute drive from the city of Tillamook out along the south side of Tillamook Bay.
+Trout fishing season is when most anglers stop to wet a line at Cape Meares Lake, which is located by taking Bayocean Road at the intersection of Bay Ocean Dike Road, about a 20-minute drive from the city of Tillamook out along the south side of Tillamook Bay.

 Trout fishing will be excellent shortly after each planting and at least fair throughout spring.
-Typical lake-fishing techniques will work here, including dunking bait or casting spinners and spoons.
+Typical lake-fishing techniques, including dunking bait or casting spinners and spoons, will work here.
 (More detail: Trout Fishing: Basic How-To Techniques and Tips.)

 It also might just get a small batch of very large steelhead during the winter if nearby hatcheries have a surplus beyond what they need to spawn a new generation of ocean-going rainbows.

 The trophy trout are about 16 inches and fat enough for two or more fish dinners for most people.
 They aren’t planted in big numbers but put up an excellent battle on light line.

 Check out our trout stocking schedule below, based on the Oregon Department of Fish and Wildlife’s annual stocking plan.
-The ODFW’s weekly recreation report linked below may also help you plan your best trout-fishing times.
+The ODFW’s weekly recreation report linked below may also help you plan your best fishing times.
 Trout fishing is best within days of a stocking.

 If winter steelhead are dropped in, which would happen between December and February, plan to gear up for these fish because they can run up to 8 or 10 pounds or so.
 Ten-pound test and stronger rods and reels are appropriate.

 Steelhead plantings aren’t listed on the annual trout stocking schedule but rather are typically mentioned in ODFW’s weekly recreation reports, which we’ve linked below.